gdarid/gridz/README.md

 ## Use cases

-See or launch the files "samples*.py"
+1. To view or execute the files, please refer to "samples*.py"
-The generated images will be in the "sample_images" folder.
+2. The resulting images will be stored in the "sample_images" directory

-You may slightly increase the number of iterations to improve the quality of the images.
+3. Consider slightly increasing the number of iterations to enhance the image quality
-You may decrease it to speed up the process.
+4. Alternatively, reducing the number of iterations will expedite the process

 ## Notes

-This project is an old personal project (the documentation and redesign are in progress).
+This project is an ongoing personal project (with documentation and redesign currently in progress).

-The unit tests are not written yet and the type hinting is not used yet, unfortunately.
+The unit tests have not been written yet, and unfortunately, type hinting has not been implemented yet.